 These are affiliate links.
-If you purchase something from these links, we could earn a small commission that helps support our blog.
+If you purchase something from these links, we could earn a small commission.
 This would be at no additional cost to you.

 Protein, carbohydrates, and fats are the three major macronutrients your body needs to function at an optimal level, so finding the right balance for you will lead to fat loss, toning, or muscle gain depending on your goals.
 Here is an example of what someones macronutrients could be: 155 grams of protein, 160 grams of carbohydrates, and 74 grams of fat (This is totally random, everyone’s macro Rx is different.
 Learn more about that here.).

 Another thing to keep in mind is that you can essentially eat any foods to hit your prescribed macros, which is why we often refer to it as flexible dieting.
 Although we like to stress the importance of quality over quantity in this area we also know that being flexible and living life is just as important.
 You’re never going to be able to hit your 155 grams of protein each day by eating pizza and ice cream so you can just forget that right now.
 Paleo, Vegetarian, Vegan, Raw Food, it doesn’t matter, you can still count you macros and would likely benefit greatly from it.

 You’ll learn to find foods that you like that have a good balance of protein, carbs, and fat for you.
 As time goes on you’ll start paying closer attention to food labels and learning what the macros are for certain foods without even looking.
 Here is an example of a good balance of the three for a healthy mid day snack: